Offaly Senior Hurling Championship: 2024 Teams

-St Rynagh's Hurling Club

 Honours

 The winning team is presented with the Seán Robbins Cup.
 A native of Birr, Robbins served two terms as county chairman and served as Leinster Council chairman.
 He was also a president of the county board and was also a prominent referee at All-Ireland AND Leinster levels.
 The cup was first presented in 1960.

 The Offaly Senior Hurling Championship winners qualify for the subsequent Leinster Senior Club Hurling Championship.
 This place is reserved for club teams only as divisional and amalgamated teams are not allowed in the provincial championship.

 The Offaly County Championship is an integral part of the wider Leinster Senior Club Hurling Championship.
 The winners of the Offaly county final join the champions of the other hurling counties to contest the provincial championship.